vicanso/promise-memorize/README.md

 ### periodicClear

-Set interval to check whether the promise is expired in order to avoid memory leak
+Set interval to check whether the promise is expired in order to avoid memory leak and the function's cache won't be clear by global periodicClear.

 - `interval` chcek interval